ruanodendaal/blog/_posts/2019-07-03-a-picture-paints-a-thousand-words.md

 For us, that means deciding where we sit on a scale from _serious_ to _playful_ for a given project.
 We’ve taken this a little further and started articulating our visual identity across three possible points on a scale.
 Level one is articulated as more serious and less playful; level two as a balance between the two, and level three as more playful.

-So starting with level one—our core message—what impression do we want our customers to be left with, and how do we articulate this on our sliding scale?
+So starting with level one (our core message), what impression do we want our customers to be left with, and how do we articulate this on our sliding scale?

-Start with the customer—what is their primary objective when visiting our site?
+Start with the customer; what is their primary objective when visiting our site?
 We articulated it using job stories, starting with the below:

 > When I visit Pusher.com, I want to feel as though the products are suitable for creating professional, scalable, and reliable applications, so that I’m confident it will provide value to my customers faster than if I were to build it myself.